The Descent Part 2: Plot

 Elsewhere, Vaines is attacked by a crawler but is saved by Juno, who is still alive.
 Sarah and Rios kill a crawler in a pool.
 They soon meet Vaines and Juno, and are shocked to see Juno alive.
 Juno is furious that Sarah left her to die after stabbing her leg with a pickaxe.
 Juno almost kills her before Rios lies that Sarah brought them to find her voluntarily.
 Juno then leads them to a feeding pit, which she claims has a passage to the surface that the crawlers use to gather food from above ground.
-Vaines handcuffs Sarah to himself so that she will not abandon them as she did to Juno.
+Vaines handcuffs Sarah to himself so that she will not abandon them as she did Juno.
 When he falls over a ledge, he almost drags Sarah down with him.
 As crawlers approach them, Juno orders Rios to cut off Vaines's hand to save Sarah.
 Despite his protests, she does so, causing Vaines and the crawlers latched onto him to fall to their deaths.

 Sarah, Juno, and Rios reach the exit, where they are blocked by a group of crawlers led by their large leader.
 They try to sneak past but Greg, who is dying from his injuries, appears and grabs Juno's leg in a last effort to save himself.
 She screams and attracts the crawlers.
 Greg dies and the women are left to fight once again.
 After all of the crawlers are killed, Sarah tries to rescue Juno from the leader, but it slashes Juno's stomach, mortally wounding her.
 Sarah then kills it before Juno dies in her arms.
 When more crawlers arrive, Sarah draws their attention to herself by screaming, giving Rios a chance to escape.

 Rios escapes from the cave and tries to call for help.
 However, she is knocked unconscious with a shovel by Ed, who drags her back to the cave entrance and leaves her there.
 As Rios slowly regains consciousness, a blood-covered crawler emerges from the cave with its arms outstretched.